Geometry Modeling and Preparation for Automated Meshing: An Example of the ONERA M6 Wing

 In the above code, udparg edgeAttr attrname $edgeName attrstr is followed by a string starting with ‘$’.
 This string is the input argument to the UDPRIM edgeAttr.
 Then, udprim edgeAttr xyzs is followed by the coordinates of starting and ending nodes of the edge enclosed in double quotes.

-Later, we use the string given here, in the surface mesh JSON file to assign the type and value of meshing parameters to this edge.
-In each array, 1, 2 and 3 indices indicate x, y, and z.
+Later, we use the keyword string assigned here, and also in the surface mesh JSON file to assign the type and value of meshing parameters to this edge.
+In each array, indices 1, 2 and 3 indicate x, y, and z.

 You can see the edgename attribute in the message panel by holding the mouse over the edge and pressing 6.